unadlib/usm/README.md

-# usm
+# USM

-Using `USM` to develop a modular application system. **USM can help you make more concise and intuitive OOP when using some state library**, it can directly support Redux/MobX/Vuex/Angular.
+Using `usm` to develop a modular application system. **It can help you make more concise OOP when using some state library**, and it can directly support Redux/MobX/Vuex/Angular.

 ## Support